morgans3/cdk_spa_deployment/README.md

 # CDK Project for Deploying SPA to a S3 bucket, hosting via Cloudfront, utilising Route 53 and updated via a CI/CD pipeline

-Cloud Development Kit project for managing AWS Services for deploying a SPA website from Github.
+Cloud Development Kit project for managing AWS Services for deploying SPA websites from Github.
 The site will update whenver the GitHub repository branch is updated.

 ## Pre-requisites